LEARNAcademy/syllabus/react/props.md

 ```
 Within the `<GreetPerson />` component call we are passing a variable `name` that contains the string "Bob".

-Th variable is now available to the `GreetPerson` component as props.
+The variable is now available to the `GreetPerson` component as props.

-To call `name` as props in the component we use `this.props.name`
+To call `name` as props in the child component we use `this.props.name`

 **src/components/GreetPerson.js**
 ```javascript